 Verse 3: “The angel threw Satan into the Abyss, and locked and sealed it over him, to keep him from deceiving the nations anymore until the thousand years were ended.
 After that, he must be set free for a short time.”
 John is seeing the devil restrained for a span of time.
 In chapter 12, the devil was the one who deceives the whole world.
 Here, he is prevented from deceiving the world for a thousand years.
 He is not just chained — he is locked up and sealed.
 The picture given to us is one of total restraint, total inability, of no influence.

 What happens during that thousand years?
-John explains this in verse 4: “I saw thrones on which were seated those who had been given authority to judge.”
-This is a judgment that takes place after the return of Christ.
-It doesn’t matter for our discussion who is sitting.
-What is of greater interest is what comes next in verse 4:
+John says this in verse 4: “I saw thrones on which were seated those who had been given authority to judge.”
+This judgment takes place after the return of Christ.

 Here John sees some martyrs who reign with Christ.
 Who are they?
 The verse says it is those who were beheaded, but it probably isn’t intended to single out this particular form of martyrdom, as if Christians who were killed by lions didn’t get the same reward.
 Rather, “those who were beheaded” seems to be a figure of speech to stand for all who gave their lives for Christ.
 That could even mean all Christians.
 Elsewhere in Revelation we are told that all who believe in Christ will reign with him.
 For our purpose here, it doesn’t matter who this is.
 What matters is that some people reign with Christ for a thousand years, at a time when Satan is bound and is not deceiving the nations anymore.

 At the end of this parenthetical comment about the rest of the dead, verses 5-6 return to the millennial period: “This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.”
-The vision indicates that there will be more than one resurrection — one at the beginning of the millennium, and another at the end.
 The people will be priests and rulers in Christ’s kingdom, when the nations are no longer being deceived by Satan.

 Verses 7-10 describe something at the end of the millennium: Satan will be released, he will deceive the nations again, they will attack God’s people, and the enemies will again be defeated and thrown in the lake of fire.

-Now, another point in favor of the premillennial view: this seems to be what most of the earliest Christians believed, especially those in Asia Minor.
+This seems to be what most of the earliest Christians believed, especially those in Asia Minor.
 If the book of Revelation was intended to convey any other view, it apparently failed to make much of an impression on the earliest readers.
-And if this book simply described in dramatic language the capture of Jerusalem in A.D.
+And if this book simply described in dramatic language the destruction of Jerusalem in A.D.
 70, then it was nearly irrelevant to the original readers in Asia.

 It is possible that the earliest readers got it wrong, but we can’t just ignore what they thought.
-And in case of the millennium, they apparently believed that a thousand-year rule of Christ would come after his return.
+In case of the millennium, they apparently believed that a thousand-year rule of Christ would come after his return.